 Credit providers may also have obligations under one or more codes of conduct.
 These include the:

-- Banking Guidelines setting out proper practice in an industry or occupation.
-For example, the franchising code of practice sets out rules for businesses operating under a franchise.
-Codes can be voluntary or statutory (required by legislation). (‘Banking Code’) (see ‘Banking Code of Practice’ in Chapter 5.10: Unauthorised transactions and ePayments Code).
+- Banking Code of Practice (‘Banking Code’) (see ‘Banking Code of Practice’ in Chapter 5.10: Unauthorised transactions and ePayments Code).
 The Banking Code has been held to form part of the contract between a bank and customer (see National Australia Bank Ltd v Rice VSC 10);

 - Customer Owned Banking Code of Practice (prior to 1 January 2014 the Mutual Banking Code of Practice applied).

-The Australian Financial Complaints Authority (AFCA) (see ‘Contacts’ at the end of this chapter) provides consumers and small businesses with fair, free and independent dispute resolution for financial complaints.
+The Australian Financial Complaints Authority (AFCA) provides consumers and small businesses with fair, free and independent dispute resolution for financial complaints.
 AFCA considers fairness, good industry practice and industry codes, as well as legal principles, in determining disputes (see Chapter 5.10: Unauthorised transactions and ePayments Code).